spencerhcheng/holberton-system_engineering-devops/w1/d3/lecture_notes.md

 ### Controlling Complexity

-Uncontrolled complexity is the arch-nemisis of a programmer.
-If we do not understand out programs, we will inevitably introduce bugs.
-Today I want to introduce two ideas that will help us in our quest to master the complexity of our programs: Decomposition and Abstraction.
+Uncontrolled complexity is the arch-nemesis of a programmer.
+If we do not understand our programs, we will inevitably introduce bugs.
+Today I want to introduce two ideas that will help you in your quest to master the complexity of your programs: Decomposition and Abstraction.

 #### Decomposition

 Decomposition is the process of breaking down a larger problem into it's smaller sub problems.
 Let's look at an example:

 I want to write a function called `myMadeUpSequence(base, n)`.
 Return an array where every element is the product of the element before it and the largest prime number smaller than that element.
-The sequence starts with `base` and it's length is `n`.
+The sequence starts with `base` and its length is `n`.
 For example:

 ```
 myMadeUpSequence(10, 4) == [10, 70, 4690, 21944510]